2021 has been such a rough year, hasn’t it?

 That’s why we need a solid plan before we start setting our New Year’s Resolutions, so we have a clear idea of what we want to accomplish from it.

 Open up your favourite journaling app or grab a pen and notepad.
-Take some time to really think about your New Year’s Resolution and what you want to achieve from it.
+Take time to think about your New Year’s Resolution and what you want to achieve from it.

-Overall, just make sure you have a solid plan for achieving your New Year Resolution, and you can be sure it will last for the long term.
+Overall, just make sure you have a solid plan for achieving your New Year’s Resolution, and you can be sure it will last for the long term.

 3. Reframe Your New Year’s Resolutions in a More Positive Way